gtk-rs/gobject-subclass/README.md

    writing infrastructure
  * [gtk-subclass](https://github.com/sdroege/gtk-subclass): GTK class bindings
  * [Listbox Model Data implementation](https://github.com/gtk-rs/examples/raw/master/src/bin/listbox_model.rs):
-   This is a good, quick example of how to use this crate for gtk-rs related implementations.
+   This is a good, quick example of how to create a GObject conforming struct in Rust.
+   It shows how to make a GObject data class for using with `gio::ListStore` which is then passed to `gtk::ListBox.bind_model()`

 This is different to [gnome-class](https://gitlab.gnome.org/federico/gnome-class) as it does not require usage of a C#-like DSL in a heavy procedural macro, but